backupbrew/switchbrew/Flog.md

     can be used for this.
   - The month+day must match the date of Iwata's [death](https://en.wikipedia.org/wiki/Satoru_Iwata): July 11.
 The
-    loaded date seems to originate from network-time-sync'd time?
+    loaded date originates from network-time-sync'd time, regardless of whether the user has it enabled or not.
+When the system was never connected to the Internet, it comes from the user-specified date instead.
   - The output from a certain function must return 0, 1, or 2.
 On one system this was tested with, this check would pass.
   - Lastly a nsam cmd is used.
 Probably to verify that the title is